leoldding/apptrack/README.md

 # Apptrack (Application Tracker)

 `apptrack` is a CLI tool for tracking job applications.
-It automatically parses LinkedIn jobs and adds it to a Notion database.
+It automatically parses jobs from LinkedIn, Greenshouse, and Lever and adds it to a Notion database.
 Can also manually fill in information for other websites.

 ## Installation